EhoNo1/Cat-of-Undying/README.md

 # Cat-of-Undying
-A silly minecraft datapack based on a meme
+A silly minecraft resource pack based on a meme

 ![Meme image](./pack.png)